basouzars/comments-api/README.md

 - CSRF Protection: The API uses CSRF tokens to protect against Cross-Site Request Forgery attacks.
 - Security Headers: Helmet is used to set various HTTP headers for security.
-- Sanitizing comments: HTML sanitization is used in comment before saving to the database.
+Sanitizing comments: HTML sanitization is used in comments before saving to the database.

 ## Contributing